roocs/rook/docs/source/configuration.rst

 --------------------

 Rook chooses the dataset fix provider internally from the ``roocs.ini`` configuration.
-The default backend is ``legacy``.
+The default backend is ``woodpecker``.

-To use Woodpecker-backed fixes, set:
+To use the legacy fixes, set:

 .. code-block:: ini

    [fixes]
-   backend = woodpecker
+   backend = legacy

 Supported values are ``legacy`` and ``woodpecker``.